 She made a triumphant return at the 2019 Canadian Open, winning her second WTA 1000 title and becoming the first Canadian to win the home tournament since 1969.
 She defeated three top-10 opponents on the way to the title, including Serena Williams who retired in the final with back spasms.

 After the U.S. Open, Andreescu reached the quarterfinals of the China Open where she lost to Naomi Osaka, ending a win streak of 17 consecutive matches.
 It was her first loss in 2019 to a top-10 opponent.
 She made it to the WTA Finals for the first time, but retired from the group stage due to a left knee injury.
-For her efforts on the season, Andreescu won the 2019 Lou Marsh Trophy as Canada’s athlete of the year, the Bobbie Rosenfeld Award as Canada’s female athlete of the year, and the WTA Newcomer of the Year.
+For her efforts on the season, Andreescu was named Canada’s Athlete of the Year for 2019 and also won the Bobbie Rosenfeld Award as Canada’s female athlete of the year and the WTA Newcomer of the Year.

 Andreescu was unable to compete in 2020, withdrawing from the Australian Open because of continuing issues with her knee.
 When tournaments resumed in the fall after a hiatus because of the COVID-19 pandemic, Andreescu announced she would miss the rest of the reason to focus on her health and training.